rjones-lf/iroha/deploy/ansible/roles/iroha-docker/README.md

 ## Requirements
   Tested on Ubuntu 16.04, 18.04
   - Local:
-    - python-3, python3-dev
+    - python3, python3-dev
-    - PIP modules: future, ansible(>=2.4), sha3(for python<3.6)
+    - PIP modules: future, ansible(>=2.4), sha3(for Python<3.6)
   - Remote:
     - Docker (>=17.12)
+    - python3
     - PIP modules: docker, docker-compose
     There is a role for setting up a remote part of the dependencies named `docker`.

 ## Quick Start
-`ansible-playbook -c local playbooks/iroha-docker/main.yml -b`
+1. Install Ansible
+    ```
+    pip3 install ansible
+    ```
+2. Create inventory list containing IP address of the remote host

+    **iroha.list**
+    ```
+    [all]
+    192.168.122.109
+    ```

+    Put this file into `../../inventory/` directory.

+`cd ../../ && ansible-playbook -b -e 'ansible_ssh_user=ubuntu' -i inventory/iroha.list playbooks/iroha-docker/main.yml`

-This will deploy 6 Iroha Docker containers along with 6 Postgres containers on a localhost.
-Torii port of each container is exposed to the local host.
+This will deploy 6 Iroha Docker containers along with 6 Postgres containers on a remote host.
+Torii port of each container is exposed on the host.
 Iroha peer can be communicated over port defined in `iroha_torii_port` variable (50051 by default).
 Overall, each host will listen the following port range: `iroha_torii_port` + *number-of-containers*.
+During installation it will also install Docker along with required python modules.
+If you want to skip this step comment out `docker` role in the playbook (`playbooks/iroha-docker/main.yml`)

 ### Note:
 > This command escalates privileges during the run.
 It is required to be able to spin up Docker containers.
 We recommend to run the playbook as a passwordless sudo user.
 You may also try to execute `sudo su` beforehand to temporarily grant passwordless sudo access to a regular user.